typpo/blog/source/_posts/2012-12-20-optimizing-three-dot-js-performance-simulating-tens-of-thousands-of-independent-moving-objects.markdown

 To customize the appearance of your particles, you can use sprites to override the default shape.

 This change will easily result in several orders of magnitude improvement.
-However, things like ray tracing/collision detection become more complicated.
+However, things like ray tracing/collision detection (which are useful for things like mouseover behaviors) become more complicated.

-## Browser multithreading with web workers
+## Browser "multithreading" with web workers
-JavaScript is single-threaded in all browsers, which means all logic blocks the main UI thread.
-As a result, your simulation will be jumpy or unresponsive if you compute many new particle positions.
+Javascript is single-threaded in all browsers, which means all logic blocks the main UI thread.
+As a result, your simulation will feel jumpy or unresponsive to the user if the browser is busy computing many new particle positions.

-HTML5 Web Workers are essentially separate threads that communicate with the main thread via message passing.
-Running calculations on a separate thread will keep the UI updating smoothly.
+HTML5 Web Workers are similar to threads that communicate with the main UI thread via message passing.
+Running complex blocking calculations with a web worker will keep the UI updating smoothly.

-Web workers are typically defined as JavaScript files that run within their own context.
+Web workers are typically defined as JS files that run within their own context.
 They can't use any of the global variables you use in your main scripts, such as `window` or `document`.
 You can't do UI/DOM work in web workers, but you can perform other calculations.

 Here's an example webworker file: